Dynamic algorithms for visibility polygons in simple polygons: Introduction

-\item[*] Our third and final algorithm (refer Section~\ref{sect:wvpsimppolyint}) answers the weak visibility polygon query of any line segment located interior to the current simple polygon $P'$ in $O(k(\lg{n'})^2)$ time amid vertex insertions and vertex deletions to simple polygon after preprocessing the initial simple polygon $P$ in $O(n)$ time.
-Here, $k$ is the output complexity, $n$ is the number of vertices of $P$, and $n'$ is the number of vertices of $P'$.
+\item[*] Our fourth and final algorithm (refer Section~\ref{sect:wvpsimppolyint}) answers the weak visibility polygon query of any line segment located interior to the current simple polygon $P'$ in $O(k(\lg{n'})^2)$ time amid vertex insertions and vertex deletions to simple polygon after preprocessing the initial simple polygon $P$ in $O(n)$ time.
+Here, $k$ is the output complexity, $n$ is the number of vertices of $P$, and $n'$ is the number of vertices of $P'$. \end{itemize}

-\ignore { \item[*] Our fifth and final algorithm (refer Section~\ref{sect:incrvispolydom}) is an incremental algorithm to maintain the visibility polygon of a fixed point $q$ located exterior to simple polygonal obstacles of the polygonal domain.
-Given the initial visibility polygon of $q$ with the description of the polygonal domain as input, our algorithm updates the visibility polygon of $q$ in $O(k+(\lg{n}))$ time per vertex insertion, where $k$ is the change in combinatorial complexity of visibility polygon and $n$ is the number of vertices of the current polygonal domain. } \end{itemize}

 To our knowledge, the fully-dynamic algorithm to maintain the visibility polygon of a fixed point located interior to the simple polygon is the first fully-dynamic algorithm devised in this context.
-And, same is the case with the query algorithms devised to maintain the visibility or weak visibility polygons amid vertex insertions and deletions.
-In addition, we devise an algorithm to compute the visibility polygon of a point located in the given simple polygon using ray-shooting and ray-rotating queries, which could be of independent interest.
+And, same is the case with the query algorithms devised to maintain the visibility and weak visibility polygons amid vertex insertions and deletions.
+The preliminary version of weak visibility polygon maintenance algorithm was published in a conference \cite{conf/caldam/Inkulu17}, which is detailed herewith.
+Moreover, we devise an algorithm to compute the visibility polygon of a point located in the given simple polygon using ray-shooting and ray-rotating queries, which could be of independent interest.